nagarajRPoojari/opennotes/content/posts/double-ring.md

 This project is far from production-ready.
 There are still many unanswered questions around durability, failure handling, and consistency guarantees.
 But that’s part of the fun—learning by building and seeing what challenges arise.

 If you’ve enjoyed this peek into the inner workings of distributed databases, I hope it sparks your own experiments and deep dives.
-At the end of the day, OrangeDB is just one step in an ongoing journey to understand and improve how we store and manage data at scale.
+At the end of the day, OrangeDB is just one step in an ongoing journey to understand and improve how I store and manage data at scale.

 Thanks for reading and sharing the curiosity! ✌️